 I vividly remember the hellos and goodbyes of each year my son went to college – and now the ones that are part of him living 1500 miles away.

-Like when he was going into his sophomore year.
-He’d been home a mere two days between his summer job and leaving for college, but he didn’t need for us to drive with him back to school to unpack or fix up his room.
+Before his sophomore year, for example.
+It had been a mere two days between ending his summer job and leaving for college, but he was driving himself back to school.
 “There’ll be guys there to help.
 Y’all don’t need to come.”

 He’d packed his car.
 Guitars.
 Golf clubs.
 Clothes thrown in wherever they would fit.
 Not exactly as neatly packed as his father would have done it –but it worked.

 I’d made one contribution to his sophomore return.
 He’d asked me to sew on a button.
-This was a major feat since my 10th grade teacher, Mrs. Mitosinka, only gave me a B in Home Ec if I promised never to sew again.
-But my son asked me to sew on a button so I sewed on a button.
+This was a major feat since my tenth grade teacher, Mrs. Mitosinka, only gave me a B in Home Ec if I promised never to sew again.
+But my son asked me to sew on a button, so I sewed on a button.

-We tightly hugged good-bye.
+My son and I tightly hugged good-bye.
 It may have been only two days, but the time had been fantastic.
-There were huge tears in my eyes as he drove away, although I brushed them away — trying to smile gayly with a jaunty wave.
+There were huge tears in my eyes as he drove away, although I brushed them away, hiding them and trying to smile gayly with a jaunty wave.

-But the now familiar dull ache crept into my soul.
+But the now-familiar dull ache crept once again into my awareness. .

-That was the same year that at Christmas he announced that he wasn’t coming home for spring break.
-It was a banner year for me.
+That Christmas break, he announced that he wasn’t coming home for spring break.
+So, yes, it was a banner year for me.

 What letting go feels like…